 The second tip when you’re loading a magazine, after you load a magazine, take it and tap the back of the magazine against the palm of your hand.
 What this does is to seat all of the round to the very back of the magazine, so that the rounds are all positioned in the same way as they are engaged by the slide and pushed into the chamber.
 This can help with reliability.

 Finally, let’s talk about how to take care of your magazines to ensure they’re going to run when you need them.
 Maintenance is so important for mags–if you have to choose whether to clean your gun or clean your mag, always choose to clean your mag.
 The guns will normally run fine if they’re a bit dirty, it’s the magazine that is going to be the weak link.
 The reason cleaning your mags is so important is because, as the spring compresses, the spring gets twisted into a tight little ball, so dirt or mud inside of the magazine can really cause a problem.
 Again, why we like the Magpul mags is how easy they are to take apart to clean–depress the detent, and out comes the spring and follower.
 Get yourself a cloth (Microfiber is great; some guys in the competition world will choose to use a rod and reel cloth that does have a bit of silicon on it).
 Use a pencil to push the cloth into the magazine and pull it through.
 This will quickly take out any dirt or debris that has gotten inside your mag.
 Then take the cloth and wipe along the entire length of the spring, getting every coil.
 Finally, ensure the follower and detent are seated properly on the spring and reassemble.

-Hopefully you find this helpful!
-Please give us a call with any questions, 469.458.6808.
-And please leave a comment with anything you’d like us to cover on a future Technical Tuesday!
+Hopefully, you find this helpful!
+If you have any more questions on how to load a magazine into your gun, give us a call at (469) 458-6808.
+And please leave a comment with any other firearm basics you’d like us to cover on a future Technical Tuesday!